 Innately, your body is programmed to have a blood sugar level of 100.
 When you hear of a drastically dropping or spiking blood sugar level, that means it is varying from the baseline of 100.
 To put this into perspective, a normal blood sugar level of 100 is equal to 2 teaspoons (or 8 grams) of sugar in your blood!
 In order to stabilize your blood sugar levels, your body secretes insulin.

 Insulin is a hormone that acts as a key for your cell.
-It attaches to the cell wall and allows glucose (half of sugar, the other half is fructose) to enter in order to provide energy.
+It attaches to the cell wall and allows glucose to enter in order to provide energy.
 Insulin works to lower your blood sugar levels by converting sugar to fat.

 Regulating your insulin levels is one of the key components to the ketogenic diet as you are effectively eliminating sugar, including naturally occurring sugar from fruit.
 By preventing major spikes in your blood sugar levels, ketosis helps to stabilize your appetite and your body cravings.
 Low insulin levels can also help with weight management.